-An Interview With Dan Roam, Visual Thinker Extraordinaire
+An Interview With Artist And Writer Dan Roam

 In my research for Brilliant: The New Science of Smart, I’ve recently been focusing on the way pictures—sketches, diagrams, even doodles—can make us learn better.
 There’s a surprisingly large research literature on the value of such drawings, showing that creating a visual representation helps us understand new material more thoroughly, helps us get engaged and motivated to find out more, and helps us stay focused and attentive.

 Dan Roam knows this better than anyone.
 He’s the author of The Back of the Napkin and Blah Blah Blah, two terrific books about the power of “visual thinking” to solve problems and communicate ideas.
 Here’s how Dan defines visual thinking: it means “taking advantage of our innate ability to see—both with our eyes and with our mind’s eye—in order to discover ideas that are otherwise invisible, develop those ideas quickly and intuitively, and then share those ideas with other people in a way they simply ‘get.’”
 As a consultant to companies like Google, eBay, General Electric, Wal-Mart, and Sun Microsystems, Dan has figured out ways to help people use visual thinking to solve problems, share ideas, and come up with new inspirations.

 I talked to Dan last week by phone.
 Here’s an edited transcript of our conversation (along with some wonderful drawings contributed by Dan):

 Annie: How did you get started in bringing these visual-thinking tools into the workplace?